 Architecture A6837 Urban design seminar, II.
-3 pts Mr. Richard Plunz.
+3 ptsMr.
+Plunz.

 Exploration of the language of autonomous urban fabric examined for a range of large cities in relation to comparable New York contexts.
 Emphasis is placed on housing form as a principal generator of indigenous urban texture and identity.